 The video talks about snorkeling safety tips.
-The video also teaches you about the marine life, preservation, conservation, and safety rules for the park.
-All visitors are required by law to refrain from mistreating the marine animals and from touching or walking on the coral.
+The video also teaches you about the park’s marine life, preservation, conservation, and safety rules.
+All visitors are legally required to refrain from mistreating the marine animals and touching or walking on the coral reefs.

 Once you get down to the beach, there are little stands where you can rent snorkel gear.
-There are also informational booths that show pictures of all of the different kinds of fish that you might see in Hanauma Bay.
+There are also informational booths showing pictures of all the different kinds of fish you might see in Hanauma Bay.

 Set your stuff down on the beach, put on some sunscreen, and you’ll be ready to head into the water!
-Make sure you stay within the boundaries and that you refrain from touching the fish and stepping on the coral.
+Ensure you stay within the boundaries and refrain from touching the fish and stepping on the coral.

 The last time I went to Hanauma Bay, I could not believe how many fish I saw!
 It seemed like everywhere I looked, there were more and more!
 Check out our guide to marine life at Hanauma Bay!
 Here are just a few different fish that I saw last time I went:

-Bring beach towels, sunblock, water, a swimsuit, sunscreen, and the park entrance fee of $7.50.
-And bring an underwater camera so that you can take pictures of the marine life!
+Bring beach towels, sunblock, water, a swimsuit and coral-safe sunscreen.
+And bring an underwater camera to take pictures of the marine life!

-Life jackets, vests, and floaties are not available at Hanauma Bay, so remember to bring your own.
+Life jackets, vests, and floaties are unavailable at Hanauma Bay, so remember to bring your own.